AS-Sharpdev/BlurEffect-WinForms-CSharp/README.md

 👉 Try replacing 3 with 4 in the helper method to test Acrylic blur instead of normal blur.

-📸 Demo

-(Add a GIF or screenshot of your app running with the blur effect here)

-📺 YouTube Tutorial

-I’ve also created a video tutorial explaining this project step by step:
-👉 Watch on YouTube

 🤝 Contributing